Djohnnie/CSharpWars/README.md

 ### Context

-I have been working as a software development consultant and C# and .NET teacher for the past years.
+I have been working as a software development consultant and C# and .NET teacher for more than 10 years.
 Sometimes developers and students can use some extra fun to awaken their creativity and improve their enthusiasm.
-In order to make students have some fun while learning and make developers creative while being competitive, I wanted to create a game that can be scripted using C#.
+In order to make students have some fun while learning and make developers creative while being competitive, I created a simple game that can be scripted using C#.
+Creating this game was also a challenge for myself because it provided me with the opportunity to learn and experiment with some new technologies.
+I will keep this idea for a scripting game, which is not entirely unique, around and alive as a playground to be used in school and on company teambuilding events.

 ### Game

-The easiest idea for a game that can be scripted using .NET and C# is a death match game where players fight a match inside an arena.
-Each player can script one, or even multiple robots inside the arena.
-Once a robot has been scripted and deployed into the arena, its future is entirely dependent of the script.
-It cannot be changed, and it cannot be revoked.
+The easiest idea for a game that can be scripted using .NET and C# is a death match game where players fight a match inside a square and empty arena.
+Each player can script one or multiple robots inside the arena using his knowledge of basic C# logic.
+Once a robot has been fully scripted and deployed into the arena, its future is entirely dependent on the script.
+The script cannot be changed and it cannot be revoked.
+The scripting itself is used to move the robot around the arena and to fight robots from other players by making the correct decisions based on data fed to the robot script.
+A robot wins if it can stay alive in a "last man standing" kind of tournament.
+The purpose in this game is not to win, but to write an intelligent script, which is harder than you would think.

 ##### Scripting